ChristophKirst/ClearMapUnstable/docs/_build/html/_sources/introduction.txt

 ----------------

 ClearMap provides a number of image processing tools with a focus on the processing of large 3D volumetric images in parallel.
 For the detection of objects in 3D, ClearMap has a modular architecture.
-For the user, most of this is hidden and called by the ``SpotDetection`` function (see the example script).
+For the user, this is hidden and handled automatically by the ``detectCells`` function (see the example script).

 The main processing modules include: